codeasus/codeasus/README.md

 - My online dev profile is under construction, what seems less now will be updated and improved upon.
 <br/>

-## I'm a Software Engineer mainly on the JVM platform.
+## I'm a software engineer mainly on the JVM platform.

 - I work as an Android Developer(Java/Kotlin) & write REST services in Spring.
 - I'm currently mastering Algorithms & Data Structures, trying to get into competitive programming and improve my math skills.